Child Playground Safety

 Falls are by far the most common type of playground injury.
 Accounting for just over seventy-five percent of all playground-related injuries.
 Often this may stem from a lack of proper supervision.
 By actively supervising your children, approximately forty-five percent of playground-related injuries can be avoided.
 Plus, kids love to be watched and applauded as they slide, swing, and jump!
 When you bring your kids to the park, this is easy to do, but who is watching your kids when they are in school or camp?
 These places should be providing proper supervision for all children while playing on the playground.

 Check the Area Before Play Begins

-To protect the kids, playgrounds should be designed with shock-absorbing surfaces such as rubber, synthetic turf, sand, pea gravel, wood chips or mulch as we mentioned.
-If your child falls, the landing will be more cushioned than on asphalt, concrete, grass or dirt.
-Always check the ground before your kids start to climb and play to ensure that the padding or ground cover is in good condition and ready for a child’s seemingly endless supply or energy.
+To protect the kids, playgrounds should be designed with shock-absorbing surfaces such as rubber, synthetic turf, sand, pea gravel, wood chips, or mulch as we mentioned.
+If your child falls, the landing will be more cushioned than on asphalt, concrete, grass, or dirt.
+Always check the ground before your kids start to climb and play to ensure that the padding or ground cover is in good condition and ready for a child’s seemingly endless supply of energy.

 Be Age-Aware and Age-Appropriate